succinctlabs/sp1/book/writing-programs/patched-crates.md

 To check if a precompile is used by your program, you can observe SP1's log output.
 Make sure to setup the logger with `sp1_sdk::utils::setup_logger()` and run your program with `RUST_LOG=info`.

-In the example below, note how the `sha256_extend` precompile was repoted as being used eight times.
+In the example below, note how the `sha256_extend` precompile was reported as being used eight times.

 ```bash
 2024-07-03T04:46:33.753527Z  INFO prove_core: execution report (syscall counts):